jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/20-baghdad.md

 (Ball's
 says
 edit.)
-it is
-(infra,
-Ch.
-refers to
+it is  refers to
-it
-as existing in his time in India, and used among the aborigines of the
+it as existing in his time in India, and used among the aborigines of the
 XL) on
 the trade between the natives of the Philippines (Ma-i) and the Chinese. -->